anuket-project/anuket-specifications/doc/tech/openstack-release.md

 -	Consider OpenStack Distribution vendors and their extended support versions

 ## 1.4 Deprecation of CNTT OpenStack Releases
 CNTT shall support no more than 2 (two) OpenStack releases at any given time.
-Thus, on selection of a new CNN OpenStack baseline release, an existing CNTT OpenStack release may be deprecated.
+Thus, on selection of a new CNTT OpenStack baseline release, an existing CNTT OpenStack release may be deprecated.
 The selection of new CNTT OpenStack release n, triggers the deprecation of the n-2 release.
 On the completion of the Reference Architecture for release n, the release n-2 will stand deprecated.
 Please note that reference to releases in this subsection is to CNTT’s OpenStack release where Pike is release 1.